-Because it is under full usage, the experiments have been done while sharing the resource and the restriction of accessing to a reserved set of 8 nodes within a limited timeframe (this matches with how the analyzed applications behave in real environments).
 The second one, ACME, is a smaller, state-of-the-art HPC for research purposes and fully devoted to this project, which counts with 10 nodes (8 of them are computing nodes): 2 Bull R424-E4 chassis with 4 nodes each, plus another two devoted to host accelerators and fast network storage.
-Each node consists on a Supermicro X10DRT-P motherboard with two 8-core Xeon®E5-2640 v3@2.60.
+Each node consists in a Supermicro X10DRT-P motherboard with two 8-core Xeon®E5-2640 v3@2.60.
 Each node counts with 32 GB DDR4 RAM memory @2133 MHz, in the form of 4 x 8 GB modules.
 Two of these modules are connected to each processor (NUMA).
 Each core accesses to half the memory with rather smaller access time than to the other half, as show in Fig. 2.
 Network is provided by Infiniband FDR.
-The MPI library myapich2-2.2b is installed in both.
-Figure 1 displays the hardware of ACME and EULER nodes.
+The MPI library mvapich2-2.2b is installed in both.
 It includes some performance metrics obtained with the benchmarks and from the official documentation.

-It is worth noticing that most the results match their counterparts provided by the hardware vendors.
+Fig. 3 shows the dependence of internodes and intranodes communication bandwidth with the message size for the OSU micro-benchmark running on ACME and EULER clusters.
+It is worth noticing that the results mostly match their counterparts provided by the hardware vendors.
 ACME has higher intranode communication bandwidth (3 to 4 times higher than EULERs); 2.5 times larger shared L3 cache; and 3 times higher infiniband bandwidth.
 Both clusters have a ratio of intra- to internode bandwidth within 3 to 3.5.